Private Land Elk Hunting Opportunities

 by Wyoming Game & Fish

-(Pinedale) - Thanks to the Wyoming Game & Fish Departmentís Access Yes program and some local cooperating landowners, there are additional elk hunting opportunities for some limited quota license holders.
+(Pinedale) - Thanks to the Wyoming Game & Fish Department’s Private Lands, Public Wildlife access program (PLPW) and some local cooperating landowners, there are additional elk hunting opportunities for some limited quota license holders.
 Unfortunately, these hunting opportunities are not available to those with general elk licenses.

-There are three Hunter Management Areas (HMAs) this year involving private lands near Big Piney, Daniel and Boulder.
-The Big Piney and nearby Daniel HMAs involve private lands totaling just over 28,000 private acres.
+There are two Hunter Management Areas (HMA) this year involving private lands near Big Piney and Boulder.
+The Big Piney HMA has been expanded to include a north and a south area totaling just over 28,000 private acres.
 The Chimney Butte HMA (south of Boulder) has 10,470 acres.
 There is also previously land-locked public land available within the HMA.

-The Big Piney HMA is west of Big Piney and provides hunting for elk in hunt area 94.
-Hunters wishing to participate in this hunt must have an unused Area 94 type 6 elk license, and an access permit obtained from the Pinedale Game and Fish office.
+The Big Piney HMA is west and northwest of Big Piney and provides hunting for elk in hunt Areas 92 and 94.
+Hunters wishing to participate in this hunt must have an unused Area 94 type 1 or type 6 elk license, and an access permit obtained from the Pinedale Game and Fish office.
 Access permits will be limited to 100.
 The season for this area will run from Nov.
-16, 2008 through Jan.
-31, 2009 for antlerless elk only on those lands enrolled in the Big Piney HMA.
+16, 2007 through Jan.
+31, 2008 for antlerless elk only on those lands enrolled in the Big Piney HMA.

-Access permits for all three HMAs will be given out at the Pinedale Regional Office on Saturday, November 8th, from 8:00 a.m. to 10:00 a.m.
+Access permits for both HMAs will be given out at the Pinedale Regional Office on Saturday, November 10 from 8:00 a.m. to 10:00 a.m.
 Permits will be issued on a first-come, first-serve basis.
-Hunters will need to bring their valid unused elk license with them and be prepared to provide a description (make, model, color, year and license plate number) of the vehicle they plan to hunt with in order to get an access permit.
-Leftover access permits will be available during regular business hours at the Pinedale Regional Office beginning Monday, November 10th.
+Hunters will need to bring their valid unused elk license with them in order to get an access permit.
+Leftover access permits will be available during regular business hours at the Pinedale Regional Office beginning November 12.

 Hunters are reminded that access is by foot or horseback only, except on roads designated by a white arrow.
 Also, hunters are reminded to avoid hunting near livestock.

-Information on all Hunter Management Areas is available through the Internet at: http://gf.state.wy.us/ under the PLPW Access Program.
+Information on all Hunter Management Areas is available through the Internet at http://gf.state.wy.us under the PLPW Access Program.
 Interested people can also contact the Regional Access Coordinator, Dan Smith in Cody, at (307) 527-7322 ext.
-27 or the Statewide Access Coordinator, Matt Buhler in Casper, at (307) 473-3428.
+27 or the Statewide Access Coordinator, Matt Buhler, at (307) 473-3428.